 Drupal

 Drupal is a robust, open source, PHP-based content management system.
-I’ve been involved in serving and implementing projects based on Drupal for several years now.
-Here are some things that I’ve given back to the Drupal community.
+I've been involved in serving and implementing projects based on Drupal since 2004.

-I originally wrote the asset module, which is essentially database-backed file uploads with graphical thumbnail previews, while at EchoDitto (see the initial version here) but added some basic extensions to it to provide XML-RPC capabilities.
-This was mostly done as a demo of XML-RPC for the Washington, DC Drupalers meeting in April 2007.
+Additionally, while at EchoDitto, I wrote the Asset Module which implements database-backed file uploads and graphical thumbnail previews.
+I later added some basic extensions to it to provide XML-RPC capabilities, mostly as a demo of XML-RPC for the Washington, DC Drupalers meeting in April 2007.
 See the original blog post and grab the code, including a hastily-made demo Cocoa application, here.

 I made some enhancements to the already-available http_redirect module for aliasing paths in a Drupal site to external URLs.
 These include Drupal 5.x support, an enhanced user interface, sending the proper referrer to the target URL, and proper 404 Not Found handling, among other things.
 Grab the code here for now until my changes make it into Drupal CVS.
 See the original blog post here.